(one synonym : Eucymatoge peplodes Turner, 1904)

 The early instar of this caterpillar is green and smooth, with a faint white lateral line each side, and with pale yellow shading between the segments.

-It grows to a length of about 2 cms.
-The life cycle is short, with the Caterpillar stage only taking about 25 days in summer in Melbourne.
+The caterpillar grows to a length of about 2 cms.
+The life cycle is short, with the caterpillar stage only taking about 25 days in summer in Melbourne.

-The pupal stage lasts about 12 days in summer in Melbourne.
+The pupal stage lasts 12-18 days in summer in Melbourne.

 The adult has forewings that are brown, traversed by variable wavy bands and lines.
 Similar bands occur on the body.
 The pattern on the hindwings is less pronounced.
 In its resting posture, the moth usually holds the wings flat, with the hindwings covered by the forewings.
 This moth sometimes rests with the wings folded up vertically like a butterfly.

 The underside is like the top only the colouring is less marked.
 The moths have a wingspan of about 3 cms.

 The eggs are ellipsoidal with a minute surface pattern.
 Initially the eggs are pale green, and grow brown and darker as hatching approaches.

 Entomological Society of Victoria, 2011, pp. 26-27.